u-boot/u-boot/doc/board/rockchip/rockchip.rst

 ^^^^^^^

-All Rockchip platforms (except rk3128 which doesn't use SPL) are now supporting a single boot image using binman and pad_cat.
+All Rockchip platforms (except rk3128 which doesn't use SPL) are now supporting a single boot image using binman.

 To write an image that boots from a SD card (assumed to be /dev/sda):